redallen/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

     this.state = {
       columns: [
         {
-          title: This is a really long table header that goes on for a long time 1.,
+          title: 'This is a really long table header that goes on for a long time 1.',
           transforms: [sortable, wrappable]
         },
         {
-          title: This is a really long table header that goes on for a long time 2.,
+          title: 'This is a really long table header that goes on for a long time 2.',
           transforms: [sortable, wrappable]
         },
         {
-          title: This is a really long table header that goes on for a long time 3.,
+          title: 'This is a really long table header that goes on for a long time 3.',
           transforms: [sortable,wrappable]
         },
         {
-          title: This is a really long table header that goes on for a long time 4.,
+          title: 'This is a really long table header that goes on for a long time 4.',
           transforms: [sortable, wrappable]
         },
         {
-          title: This is a really long table header that goes on for a long time 5.,
+          title: 'This is a really long table header that goes on for a long time 5.',
           transforms: [sortable, wrappable]
         },
       ],